-Sharing a very easy and basic recipe today – sautéed drumsticks.
+Sharing a very easy and basic recipe today – Goan Drumstick bhaji ( Sautéed drumsticks).
 In this dish, drumstick veggie is cooked in a base consisting of sautéed onions-tomatoes, seasoned with turmeric and green chilli for spice and some freshly grated coconut for the sweet nuttiness.
 Few ingredients are used here, but there is absolutely no compromise on taste.
 The coconut adds a wonderful sweetness and texture to this simple dish.
-I love using coconut oil when dishes also call for freshly grated coconut.
+I love using coconut oil in dishes that also call for freshly grated coconut.
 It definitely takes the dish a notch up!This dish makes an excellent side for any rice and dal ( lentil curry )/ other curry preparation.
 Drumsticks are one of my favorite veggies.
-Unfortunately it’s not easy to find them where I live.
+Unfortunately, it’s not easy to find them where I live.
 The Indian store just has the frozen ones, so I make do with those.

 A little info on drumsticks:-

 - They are immature seed pods of the moringa tree.
 Moringa is a plant that is native to the sub-Himalayan as well as the tropics.
 All the parts of this tree i.e the leaves, bark, flowers, fruit, seeds, and root are used to make medicine.

 - It is used to treat anemia; arthritis & joint pain (rheumatism), asthma, cancer, constipation, diabetes, diarrhea and several other ailments

 - Some people also use it as a nutritional supplement or tonic.

 - Moringa is sometimes applied directly to the skin as a germ-killer or drying agent (astringent).
 It is also used topically for treating pockets of infection (abscesses), athlete’s foot, dandruff, gingivitis snakebites, warts, and wounds.

 - Oil from moringa seeds is used in foods, perfume, and hair care products, and as a machine lubricant.